kris-s/keyword-distillery/README.md

 Using inverse search results to calculate word "potency" necessitates filtering of highly weighted nonsense keywords.
 This filtering can be done (at the cost of CPU time) at the end of the mapping, as it is unlikely that nonsense words will show up repeatedly in other datasets.

 Calculating relationship strength based only on keyword frequency unfairly biases the relationship strength towards datasets with lots of words, namely, lots of the same words.
 There are likely instances where a keyword was used as a variable or fieldname and was over-ranked.
 This could suppress or hide datasets that are otherwise obviously related.

+Currently the program throws away three letter words, this can be changed to include potentially useful three letter acronyms that would have otherwise been discarded.